StephenComino/water-Reminder-/support.md

 ## Stay Hydrated!
 Keep on track

 ### Queries
-- For any questions or bug reports, please email commshore@gmail.com
+- For any questions, Ideas of imprevement or bug reports, please email commshore@gmail.com
 - Any complaints can also be directed to commshore@gmail.com

 ### How to use Water Reminder +